 Forklift Exhaust Safety

-Exhaust from forklifts with internal combustion engines can expose works to unsafe levels of carbon monoxide (CO) and nitrogen dioxide (NO2).
+Exhaust from forklifts with internal combustion engines can expose workers to unsafe levels of carbon monoxide (CO) and nitrogen dioxide (NO2).
 Forklifts fueled hydrocarbon fuels are used in many workplaces.
 The operation of combustion engine powered fork trucks can create hazards in a warehouse or another indoor location where they operate.
 The fumes from the exhaust can accumulate in the working space.
-Improper or inadequate maintenance can increase these hazards.
+Improper or inadequate forklift maintenance can increase these hazards.

 A Hazardous Material Emergency Alarm System / Gas Detection System is required for many locations where internal combustion engines are operated indoors.
 Ventilation is key and with immediate detection of carbon monoxide or nitrogen dioxide, the Hazardous Material Emergency Alarm System can immediately increase the fan speed to vacate the dangerous exhaust.